-Executive Security Advisers are responsible for:
+123. Executive Security Advisers are responsible for:

-- Assisting Commanders and Managers of military and/or business units to fulfil their legislative and Defence policy security responsibilities.
-This may include any specific access requirements; and - ☐ Sponsor DCACs at any rank/APS level, if the Security Advisor is within the relevant military or business unit responsible and has been delegated by Commanders and Managers.
+a. assisting Commanders and Managers of military and/or business units to fulfil their legislative and Defence policy security responsibilities.
+This may include any specific access requirements; and b. sponsoring DCACs at any rank/APS level, if the Security Advisor is within the relevant military or business unit responsible and has been delegated by Commanders and Managers.